runnerdave/katas/src/main/java/net/runnerdave/algorithms/sedgwick/wayne/ch_1_fundamentals/ch_1_1_basic/programming/model/README.md

 c.
 System.out.println((char) ('a' + 4));

 Explain each outcome.

+my solution:

+a. b

+b. a number (197)

+c. e
 ## 1.1.9
 Write a code fragment that puts the binary representation of a positive integer N into a String s.